Han-Cao/collapse-bubble/README.md

 chr1   100   chr1:100_0   C   CAAAA 1|0
 ```

 **Note**: When using `merge_duplicates.py -c position`, it concatenates any overlapping variants at the same position.
-This method reconstructs the local haplotypes and significantly increasing polymorphism, which may not be suitable for merging tandem repeats.
-Additionally, it requires the input VCF sorted by `CHROM` and `POS` only (not guaranteed by recent `bcftools`).
-Please see [documentation](docs/merge_duplicates.md) for more details.
+This method reconstructs the local haplotypes and significantly increasing polymorphism, which may not be suitable for SV merging.
+Additionally, it requires the input VCF sorted by `CHROM` and `POS` only (not guaranteed by recent `bcftools`, see [documentation](docs/merge_duplicates.md) for details).
+Since `merge_duplicates.py -c position` is included in the [Minigraph-Cactus pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md) when `--vcfwave` is used, it is suggested to directly use the output VCF from `Minigraph-Cactus` if you are interested in this feature.

 **Arguments**: